Emergency Fund Gives Students Relief in Times of Adversity

-Many students at Michigan State University work hard to earn their college degree, relying on a combination of student loans, savings and part-time jobs to afford higher education.
-When adversity strikes, students don’t always have the resources to weather the storm.
+Spartans work hard to earn their college degree, relying on a combination of student loans, savings and part-time jobs to afford higher education.
+When adversity strikes, they may not have the resources to weather the storm.

 Enter the ComArtSci Student Emergency Fund.